 You can handle health expense review and reimbursement or have Liferaft manage it.
-Managed accounts start at $5 per employee per month.
+You can see Liferaft's HRA Pricing here.

 An HRA only covers qualified medical and dental expenses, as defined by the Internal Revenue Service (IRS).
 Eligible expenses include costs to alleviate or prevent a physical or mental ailment, but not expenses for general health maintenance such as vitamins.

 However, even though the IRS may qualify an expense, an employer has the right to exclude it from their HRA plan document outlining reimbursable medical expenses for employees.